 What is business to business (B2B) cold calling?

 “B2B cold calling” is a process of contacting a business person or an entrepreneur to convince them to use your product(s) and/or service(s).
 Experts have advocated that cold calling should be part of your marketing and sales strategy as it inflates sales effectively.
 Phone calls are the second-highest mode of reaching prospects for B2B businesses.

 How do you cold call a company?

-A B2B sales call is more challenging than a B2C sales call.
-In case of a B2B sales call, the target audience is the decision-maker or higher authority person of the company.
-They have always a tight schedules.
-When they receive a call from a salesperson, they try to hang up the call though they need the solution for their pain point.
-Below are the common excuses they give:
+It’s evident that a B2B sales call is more challenging than a B2C sales call.
+In the case of a B2B sales call, the target audience is the decision-maker or higher authority person of the business who has tight schedules.
+When they receive a call from a salesperson, they try to hang up the call though they need solutions for their pain points.
+Below are the common excuses they come up with:

 - I don’t have time now

 - I am about to enter a meeting

 - Oh, I have heard about you guys but will get back to you

 - No thanks, I don’t have time right now

 When a B2B caller hears such statements, it becomes arduous to continue the conversation.
 But when a prospect comes to know spending $1 will benefit $5, will he hang up the call?